Free Guide To The Best Fine Motor Activities for Children

 January 17, 2024

-Fine motor activities are movements that involve the small muscles of the body, typically the fingers and hands.
-These movements are essential for day to day tasks that most of us don’t give a second thought.
+Fine motor skills are movements that involve the small muscles of the body, typically the fingers and hands.
+These movements are essential for day-to-day tasks that most of us don’t give a second thought.
+For kids, fine motor skills play a part in learning how to write their name, do arts and crafts, manage their backpack, feed themselves, get dressed in the morning, and much more.

 Key Take-Away Messages